CompTIA A+ CertMike - Mike Chapple - E-Book

 In-Person Exams

 CompTIA partners with Pearson VUE's testing centers, so your next step will be to locate a testing center near you.
-In the United States, you can do this based on your address or your ZIP code, while non-U.S. test takers may find it easier to enter their city and country.
+In the United States, you can do this based on your address or your zip code, while non-U.S. test takers may find it easier to enter their city and country.
 You can search for a test center near you at the Pearson Vue website, where you will need to navigate to “Find a test center.”

 www.pearsonvue.com/comptia

-On the day of the test, take two forms of identification, and make sure to show up with plenty of time before the exam starts.
+On the day of the test, take two forms of identification, and be sure to show up with plenty of time before the exam starts.
 Remember that you will not be able to take your notes, electronic devices (including smartphones and watches), or other materials in with you.

 At-Home Exams